-One of the tests run during a CBC is a mean platelet volume (MPV) test.
+One of the tests run during a CBC is an MPV test.
 An MPV test measures the average size of your platelets.
-It's closely related to a platelet count test, which measures the number of platelets in your blood.
+It’s closely related to a platelet count test, which measures the number of platelets in your blood.

 Platelets are small blood cells that play an essential role in blood clotting.
 When you cut yourself, for example, platelets stick together to stop the bleeding.
 In some cases, platelet abnormalities can be a sign of a bleeding disorder or other health problem.

 Having a high or low MPV doesn’t mean anything on its own.
 It should be interpreted within the context of other CBC results, such as platelet count.
 In most cases, your doctor will simply use your MPV test results to decide whether or not to do additional testing, such as a bone marrow biopsy.

 Also keep in mind that several things can affect your MPV, including living at a high altitude or following a vigorous exercise routine.
 Make sure you go over your test results with your doctor so you get the full picture.